5ecompendium/bestiary/_creatures/rug-of-smothering.md

 speed: "10 ft."
 hit_points: "33 (6d10)"
 armor_class: "12"
+condition_immunities: "blinded, charmed, deafened, frightened, paralyzed, petrified, poisoned"
 ---

-**Condition Immunities** blinded, charmed, deafened, frightened, paralyzed, petrified, poisoned

 ***Antimagic Susceptibility.*** The rug is incapacitated while in the area of an antimagic field.
 If targeted by dispel magic, the rug must succeed on a Constitution saving throw against the caster's spell save DC or fall unconscious for 1 minute.